-As a result of the interlocal agreement, the City of Seattle and King County each enforce the regulations of the other for their respective licensing responsibilities.
-In addition to unincorporated King County, RALS also enforces for-hire regulations for the Port at SeaTac International Airport, and in the cities of Auburn, Bellevue, Burien, Covington, Enumclaw, Federal Way, Issaquah, Kenmore, Kent, Kirkland, Maple Valley, Redmond, Renton, Sammamish, SeaTac, and Shoreline (Table 1).
+As a result of the interlocal agreement with Seattle, the County and Seattle each enforce the regulations of the other for their respective licensing responsibilities.
+In addition to unincorporated King County, RALS also enforces for-hire regulations for the Port of Seattle at Seattle-Tacoma International Airport, and in the cities of Auburn, Bellevue, Burien, Covington, Enumclaw, Federal Way, Issaquah, Kenmore, Kent, Kirkland, Maple Valley, Redmond, Renton, Sammamish, SeaTac, and Shoreline (Table 1, Page 5).
 This work is done through interlocal agreements.